-If the nutritional benefits above aren't quite enough and you're looking for more plant based protein for your smoothie, check out Protein Smoothie Boost.
-All of the protein powders on the market these days seems to have extra ingredients I don't care to put in my hard working body.
-As a result, I decided to make my own protein powder - Protein Smoothie Boost!
+If the nutritional benefits above aren’t quite enough and you’re looking for more plant based protein for your smoothie, check out homemade protein powder.
+All of the protein powders on the market these days seems to have extra ingredients I don’t care to put in my hard working body.
+As a result, I decided to make my own protein powder – homemade protein powder!
 1 serving nets an extra 10g of protein in any smoothie.
 Toss it in you next pear smoothie!

 - 1 cup spinach